 Size

-Fat transfer breast augmentations are limited to increasing breast size only by a half to one full cup size.
-Implants are available from 125 cubic centimeters (cc) up to 1,200 cc.3
+Fat transfer breast augmentations are limited to increasing breast size only by one to two cup sizes.2 Implants are available from 125 cubic centimeters (cc) up to 1,200 cc.7

 Shape

-While fat transfer breast augmentation can increase the size of the breast, it can't dramatically change the shape of the breast as an implant can.3
+While fat transfer breast augmentation can increase the size of the breast, it can't dramatically change the shape of the breast as an implant can.7

 Material

-A fat transfer breast augmentation uses a patient's own fat cells and does not rely on inserting a foreign object into the body, which can rupture or be rejected by the body.5
+A fat transfer breast augmentation uses a patient's own fat cells and does not rely on inserting a foreign object, which can rupture or be rejected by the body.4

 Fat reduction